-The first step to improved fertility is a healthy body mass index
+The first step to improved fertility is a healthy metabolism and balanced hormone levels.

 Most significantly, in my repeated experience the presence of adipose fat also alters mood and can lead to an unhealthy cycle whereby we crave certain foods which sends the wrong messages to the brain.
 How does it do this?
 Well, adipose tissue is associated with higher levels of Leptin (which communicates with the hypothalamus and regulates hunger) and is also associated with genetic mutations of genes involving Melanocortins which are used in brain signalling and are associated with appetite.
 How we eat, how often we eat and what we eat all change our mood.
 When we eat sugar or simple carbohydrate-based foods, the brain makes us crave them even more to try and create the pick-me-up we need in mood and energy, but they also lead to more adipose tissue and therefore fat accumulation, and consequently poor body image and an ongoing cycle of mood and energy lows.

 The take-away from all this for me as a Practitioner who practices an HAES (Heath At Every Size) approach, is that to help you with your fertility – whatever size you are – I have to help you get hormonally and metabolically healthy and support you to approach your life and your relationship with food and exercise as joyous ones.
 If you want to lose Adipose tissue, and enhance your fertility, the you have to get healthy and happy – not skinny!